mattnite/gyro/README.md

 first).
 This command wraps `zig build`, so you can pass arguements like you normally would, like `gyro build test` to run your unit tests.

-## Design philosophy

-The two main obectives for gyro are providing a great user experience and creating a platform for members of the community to get their hands dirty with Zig package management.
-The hope here is that this experience will better inform the development of the official package manager.

-To create a great user experience, gyro is inspired by Rust's package manager, Cargo.
-It does this by taking over the build runner so that `zig build` is effectively replaced with `gyro build`, and this automatically downloads missing dependencies and allows for [build dependencies](#build-dependencies).
-Other features include easy [addition of dependencies](#adding-dependencies) through the cli, [publishing packages on astrolabe.pm](#publishing-packages-to-astrolabepm), as well as local development.

-Similar to how the Zig compiler is meant to be dependency 0, gyro is intended to work as dependency 1.
-This means that there are no runtime dependencies, (Eg. git), and no dynamic libraries.
-Instead of statically linking to every VCS library in existence, the more strategic route was to instead use tarballs (tar.gz) for everything.
-The cost of this approach is that not every repository is accessible, however:

-- Most projects release source in a tarball (think C libraries here)
-- Github's api allows for downloading a tarball for a repo given a commit, tag, or branch
-- Gyro's packaging system uses tarballs
-- Stdlib has gzip decompression
-- Easy to keep Gyro as a pure Zig codebase (no cross compilation pains)

-It lifts a considerable amount of work off the project in order to focus on the two main objectives while covering most codebases.
-I'm also willing to bet that most users that don't publish code on Github may not even want to use a package manager.

-The official Zig package manager is going to be decentralized, meaning that there will be no official package index.
-Gyro has a centralized feel in that the best UX is to use Astrolabe, but you can use it without interacting with the package index.
-It again comes down to not spending effort on supporting everything imaginable, and instead focus on experimenting with big design decisions around package management.

 ## How tos